 Product Management:

 Once technologies are identified and prioritized, the alliance works to translate the technologies into an evaluable product or measure that is useful to meet the region’s goals.
 Product management involves defining the product, considering the product’s value based on opportunities and market barriers, developing and evaluating test methods, collaborating on performance specifications, testing commercially available products, planning for product evolution, and collaborating with manufacturers to adjust products to better meet the needs of the Northwest.
 Product management activities vary significantly between products, but they are more aligned within product groupings.
-The high-level product management activities are highlighted in the description of the product groups that follow.

 Examples of Natural Gas Emerging Technology Opportunities